Flashcards for topic Photometry

 Where:

-What is Lambert's Cosine Law and how does it relate to the luminous intensity of a diffuse emitting surface?
+What is inverse square law in photometry and how does it relate to the solid angle concept?

 Showing 10 of 29 cards.
 Add this deck to your collection to see all cards.